 Most people hope for sunny days.
 But there’s power in a rainy, cold day.
 For one thing, it gives you a perfect excuse to spend the day at home, and that presents untold possibilities for you and your children to have fun.
 There’s no shortage of things you can do at home during inclement weather.
 Arts and crafts, board games, or just curling up on the couch with some family-friendly movies are all guaranteed good times.
 If you’re looking to get a little more creative, however, then you could put on a play together with your children at home!
 They’ll love it, and who knows, you might even discover that you have the next top talent on your hands.
+If they love pretend play generally, do check out our best pretend play toys while you are here too.

 Below, we’ll take a look at a step by step guide on how to do it.